deyrik/deyrik/README.md

 - ⚡ Fun fact: I love games

-- 📫 How to reach me: gabriel_ferreira100@hotmail.com
+- 📫 How to reach me: gabriel.padua@ufv.br

 - 🤖 this was not done with AI (hahaha)